 Yes we are working closely with Translink and they are managing a revised schedule during the event.
 Information can be found at www.translink.co.uk

-This is the third time we will have staged Ciclovia Belfast.
-We encourage anyone on non-motorised transport, so long as it is safe to do so, to participate – so walk, run, use your scooter or in our circus performers case – a very mini trike!
+The focus of the event is to encourage people to come and cycle in the event but we are also keen to invite non cyclists to come to the event.
+We would like to encourage anyone on non-motorised transport to participate – so walk, run, use your scooter or in our circus performers case – a very mini trike!

 Yes they will be available as normal, with a total of about 300 plus bikes at the various stations.
 There are docking stations at Botanic Gardens, Botanic Avenue, Bradbury Place, Bankmore Square ,Donegall Square East and Linenhall Street visit www.belfastbikes.co.uk.